thelfer/tfel/docs/web/behaviour-variable.md

 The `integrate` method performs the integration of the behaviour variable.

-Note that this method must be called after having the gradients at the beginning of the time step (see also the `store_gradients` option for details), the thermodynamic forces at the beginning of the time step (see also the `store_thermodynamic_forces` option for details), and
+Note that this method must be called after setting the gradients at the beginning of the time step (see also the `store_gradients` option for details), the thermodynamic forces at the beginning of the time step (see also the `store_thermodynamic_forces` option for details), and